Bannberscheid: municipality council

 The council is made up of 13 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Coat of arms

 The municipality's arms were introduced in 1992 upon a decision by the council.
 They show a bend sinister of silver and red dividing the field into blue and gold.
 Above is a gold waterwheel and below along the shield's edge are three blue steps.

 Economy and infrastructure

+The public local bus lines 424, 463, 481, 482 and 958 connect Bannberscheid to the public transport.

+The village is located in the fare zone 414 of the public transport association Verkehrsverbund Rhein-Mosel (VRM).

 West of the municipality runs Bundesstraße 255, which leads from Montabaur to Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt am Main), some 3 km away.

-In Bannberscheid, at the border to Studt, the former train stop of Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), was located, nowadays this line is only in service for fright traffic.
+In Bannberscheid, at the border to Studt, the former train stop of Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), was located, nowadays this line between Montabaur and Wallmerod is only in service for fright traffic, from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ).

+Special train rides from Montabaur via Bannberscheid/Staudt to Wallmerod organized by IWQ took place in 2005, 2006, 2007 and 2010.

+Bannberscheid also is located close to Heiligenroth industrial area, where the trains of the Limburg-Staffel - Siershahn railway (RB29) pass very close, although no train stop has been constructed yet.

 The nearest access to train service is Wirges on the Limburg-Staffel–Siershahn railway.
 The nearest InterCityExpress stop is at the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.